Razh-tech/Arkademy-Technical-Test/README.md

 # Arkademy-Technical-Test
 Sept, 21st '19

-Coded in "Atom"
+Coded in "Atom",
-Server app is "Wampserver"
+Server app is "Wampserver",
-MySQL worked in "phpMyAdmin"
+MySQL worked in "phpMyAdmin",
-Tested on Google Chrome
+Tested on Google Chrome;

 RESTful APIs and JSON